2019 Vietnam Open (badminton)

 The 2019 Vietnam Open (officially known as the Yonex-Sunrise Vietnam Open 2019 for sponsorship reasons) was a badminton tournament which took place at Nguyen Du Cultural Sports Club in Ho Chi Minh City, Vietnam, from 10 to 15 September 2019 and had a total purse of $75,000.

 Tournament

 The 2019 Vietnam Open was the seventh Super 100 tournament of the 2019 BWF World Tour and also part of the Vietnam Open championships, which had been held since 1996.
 This tournament was organized by the Ho Chi Minh City Badminton Association and sanctioned by the BWF.

 Venue

-This international tournament was held at Nguyen Du Cultural Sports Club in Ho Chi Minh City, Vietnam.
+This tournament was held at Nguyen Du Cultural Sports Club in Ho Chi Minh City, Vietnam.

 Point distribution

 Below is the point distribution table for each phase of the tournament based on the BWF points system for the BWF Tour Super 100 event.

 Prize money

 The total prize money for this tournament was US$75,000.
 Distribution of prize money was in accordance with BWF regulations.